ATLAS-HGTD/hgtd-tools/README.md

   - new relations can overwrite old ones, if user agrees to do so (implementing replacement of existing relations)
     - for Module Assembly, the above also takes care of two hybrids being allowed per module, separating the side
   - user can not load / assemble parts that are not allowed to take that spot (implementing constraints for already used positions, and parts not matching the target position by type)
-  - if operation requires subsequent operations (e.g. connecting modules to slots when placing a DU on the detector), perform those subsequent operations in one go
+  - if operation requires subsequent operations (e.g. connecting modules to slots when placing a DU on the detector), perform those subsequent operations in one go, for FT this involves connecting to Slot, Module, Detector Unit and PEB in one go
   - query selection before choosing parent / child from full list (e.g. DU type, module manufacturer, child not yet connected or all possible children)

 ### Open points requiring implementation